 World AIDS Day is an opportunity to bring people together to raise awareness of HIV.
 By organizing or attending an event you can help raise awareness.

-Evlear is prolific promoters of World Aids Day and we want to share why it's important to protect yourself and the people around you.
+Evlear Magazine is a prolific promoter of World Aids Day and we want to share why it's important to protect yourself and the people around you.
 By spreading the word about World Aids Day we hope that we, in some part, can help the world's population living with HIV and AIDS.

-World AIDS Day is a chance to raise public awareness, and hopefully breakdown some of the unwarranted stigma that surrounds HIV.
+World AIDS Day is a chance to raise public awareness, and hopefully break down some of the unwarranted stigmas that surround HIV.
 There are many ways in which you can do something to make a difference.
 Show your support and Act Aware!

 What is HIV?

 HIV is a virus that attacks the body's immune system - the body's defense against diseases.

 No. When someone is described as living with HIV, they have the HIV virus in their body.
 A person is considered to have developed AIDS when the immune system is so weak it can no longer fight off a range of diseases with which it would normally cope.

 HIV can be passed on through infected blood, semen, vaginal fluids, or breast milk.